buddhi1/MITIS-classification/README.md

 ```
 conda env create -f environment.yml
 ```
-- Download Feature file from here and place it in the Dataset directory.
+- Download Feature file from <a href="https://drive.google.com/file/d/1Yt8boWVIr_WHCqlRB0BtePqysdtwwYOw/view?usp=sharing">here</a> and place it in the Dataset directory.
-- To avoid training the CNN, download weight file from here and place it in models/cnn directory
+- To avoid training the CNN, download weight file from <a href="https://drive.google.com/file/d/1uAGiIaYTBrvoHPY0SNnCDaanjiZEk9u3/view?usp=sharing">here</a> and place it in models/cnn directory
 - To train all models and generate evaluation matrices, use
 ```
 python  python train_models.py all